wiiisdom/zoho-desk-extension-react-ts/README.md

 - This extension is relying on `ts-loader` in the webpack configuration to read the `tsx`/`ts` files.
 - The `ZOHODESK` object type is declared in `globals.d.ts`.
 Extend it if you need!
 - components are located in `src/components`, see the basic `App.tsx`
-- a basic test is build in `test/components`, it is relying `vitest`.
+- a basic test is build in `test/components`, it is relying on `vitest`.

 ## License